pitankar/rv32imac-baremetal/README.md

 └── src
     ├── drv
     │   ├── gpio.c
-    │   ├── uart.c
-    │   └── include
+    │   ├── include
+    │   │   ├── csr.h
-    │       ├── gpio.h
+    │   │   ├── gpio.h
+    │   │   ├── hifive_rev_b.h
+    │   │   ├── interrupt.h
+    │   │   ├── pwm.h
+    │   │   ├── timer.h
-    │       └── uart.h
+    │   │   └── uart.h
+    │   ├── interrupt.c
+    │   ├── pwm.c
+    │   ├── timer.c
+    │   └── uart.c
     ├── main.c
     └── start.S

 ```
 ## Details
 `main.c` and `start.S` are the source files where you can append code.
 The processor starts off the execution from `_start` (in `start.S`), loads the stack pointer register `sp` with address pointing to the end of the RAM and then jumps to `main()` (from `main.c`). `layout.ld` is a linker script that details out which section of the code goes where in the memory.
 The `drv` directory holds the driver for various peripherial blocks on the SoC.

 To assist with the compiling, uploading the code and debugging using gdb, we have the following:
 - Makefile : Automates compiling, uploading and, starting and attaching to debug server.
 - scripts/ : This directory houses `gdb` scripts (along with the linker script `layout.ld`) that are used to test the setup and to attach to the `gdb` server.

 ---
 # Setup